-Cheese production also refers to as “Caseiculture”.
-It makes the use of raw materials, bacterial culture along with rennet to process the end-product, i.e. cheese.
-Cheese comes in different varieties by the difference in ingredients and the processing of cheese.
-Cheesemaking can accomplish by using milk, either in a raw or pasteurized form.
+Cheese production or Caseiculture makes the use of raw materials, bacterial culture, and rennet to process the end-product, i.e. cheese.
+Cheese comes in different varieties by the differences in the ingredients and the processing of cheese.
+Cheesemaking is accomplished by using milk, either in a raw or pasteurized form.

-Depending upon the processing method, cheese can classify into two types, namely rennet and processed cheese.
-The process of cheese making involves sequential steps like acidification, coagulation, separation of curd and whey, salting, moulding, ageing and packaging.
+Depending upon the processing method, cheese is typically classified into rennet and processed cheese.
+The cheese-making process involves sequential steps like acidification, coagulation, separation of curd and whey, salting, moulding, ageing and packaging.

 Content: Cheese Production